Cycling could face uncertain Olympic future - Pat McQuaid

 McQuaid, a member of the International Olympic Committee, says the sport would lose influence in the Olympic movement if he was deposed.

 The Irishman faces Brian Cookson for the presidency later this month.

 "It's a stark message but it is the reality.
 It's not scaremongering," he told BBC Sport.

 "The IOC have already stated that when Rio 2016 is over, there is going to be a complete review of all events, of all disciplines, of all quotas.

 "When the reviews are being done, if you haven't got a voice at the table, you could be in a difficult situation because there's a lot of pressure and influence is coming from other sports that want to be in the Olympic Games."

 The election takes place on 27 September in Florence, in the middle of the sport's road world championships with McQuaid seeking a third term of office.

-But after the country of his birth Ireland and Switzerland, where he resides now, failed to back him as "home" federations, he is attempting to seek nominations from Morocco and Thailand for the election.
-However, he insists that the move is not against the spirit of the rules.
+But after the country of his birth Ireland and Switzerland, where he resides now, failed to back him as "home" federations, However, he insists that the move is not against the spirit of the rules.